ArchishaSingh123/SmartWalkingCane/README.md

 # Smart Walking Cane 🚶‍♂️🦯

 A smart assistive device developed to help visually impaired individuals navigate their surroundings safely.
-This smart cane uses ultrasonic sensors for obstacle detection and provides feedback through buzzer sounds or vibrations.
+This smart cane uses ultrasonic sensors for obstacle detection and provides feedback through buzzer sounds or vibrations and track location with help of GPS module.

 ---